anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter04.rst

        (default)
-     - In flavor create or flavor set specify –property hw:cpu_policy=dedicated and –property hw:cpu_thread_policy=<prefer, require, isolate> Use “isolate” thread policy for very high compute intensive workloads that require that each vCPU be placed on a different physical core
+     - In flavor create or flavor set specify –property hw:cpu_policy=dedicated and –property hw:cpu_thread_policy=<prefer, require, isolate>.
+       | Use “isolate” thread policy for very high
+       compute intensive workloads that require that each vCPU be placed on a different physical core
    * - Huge pages